 On July 2, 2021, the Company acquired Chilicon for a purchase price, net of cash acquired, of \$61,129.
 Based in Los Angeles, California, Chilicon is a designer and provider of grid-interactive microinverter and monitoring solutions for the solar market.
 Chilicon's power inversion and monitoring system technologies maximize photovoltaic (solar power) system production, lower installer operational cost, and promote end-user satisfaction.
-The fair value of the consideration transferred consisted of the following:
+Total consideration consisted of the following:

-Cash \$ 11,821
+Cash paid at closing \$ 11,821

 Deferred cash payment (1) 6,000

-Common stock issued 12,000
+Common stock issued at closing 12,000

 Contingent consideration (2) 31,308

 Total purchase price \$ 61,129

-- (1) Payable on the third business day after December 31, 2023. - (2) Payable within 45 calendar days following the conclusion of the earnout period, December 31, 2025.
-To be paid in the form of common stock issued upon achievement of certain performance targets at the end of the earnout period.
+(1) Payable on the third business day after December 31, 2023.

+(2) Payable in common stock issued upon achievement of certain performance targets within 45 calendar days following the conclusion of the earnout period, December 31, 2025.

-The Company recorded its preliminary purchase price allocation during the third quarter of 2021, and it was updated in the fourth quarter of 2021 as well as in the first quarter of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
+The Company finalized the Chilicon purchase price allocation during the second quarter of 2022 based on its estimates of the fair value of the acquired assets and assumed liabilities.
+The finalization did not result in material adjustments to the Company's preliminary estimates.
 As a result, the Company recorded \$70,174 of intangible assets, including \$36,974 of goodwill recorded in the Domestic segment, as of the acquisition date.
 The goodwill ascribed to the Chilicon acquisition is not deductible for tax purposes.
-The accompanying condensed consolidated financial statements include the results of Chilicon from the date of acquisition through March 31, 2022.
+The accompanying condensed consolidated financial statements include the results of Chilicon from the date of acquisition through September 30, 2022.